Logo - Life.Understood.

 What is being disrupted is not work itself, but:

-the human role within work systems
+the the human role within increasingly automated systems

 AI—particularly in its emerging “agentic” form—does not simply automate tasks.
 It begins to: